MeAlam1/BlueLib/CONTRIBUTING.md

     - **Example**: `String getParameter(String pVariantName, String pParameterKey)`.

 - **General Guidelines**:
-    - Copyright: Each file should start with `// Copyright (c) BlueLib.
-Licensed under the MIT License.`
     - Logging: Log steps using `BaseLogger.log`.
 Remember to add true as the last parameter to ensure it's a BlueLib log.
     - Error Handling: Always ensure that errors and warnings are logged using appropriate logging levels.
 Critical steps